Student Nurses Assistive Personnel Program

 The program accepts applications twice a year.
 Timetable for hiring is set by LLUH/CH and will be posted as soon as available.
 If approved by LLUSN for the program, applicants will go through the hiring and orientation process provided by LLUH/CH’s HR department as well as the unit to which they are assigned.

-For more information or to apply for S.N.A.P. please contact Dr. Nancie Parmenter at 45439 or email@example.com.
+For more information or to apply for S.N.A.P. please contact Dr. Brandie Richards at email@example.com or ext.
+45439.
 Download the application form below or pick up an application form from the Undergraduate Dean’s office.
 Once completed, return applications with a copy of your resume to the Undergraduate Dean’s office.